afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 Now, some of this is the difference in clock speed.
 The Envy was boosting between 3.95 GHz and 4.02 GHz, whilst Jarvis was running at 4.29 GHz to 4.36 GHz.
 However, this only accounts for half the performance delta, and I suspect most of the remaining delta is mostly dominated by the subtle differences in branch & jump prediction and differences in how they hide cache read/write latency.

-But I would also like to reiterate that this is *a 15W chip versus a 95W chip*.
+But I would also like to reiterate that this is *a 15 W chip versus a 95 W chip*.

 Zen 2 is some seriously impressive work from AMD and TSMC's 7 nm is *shaming* Intel's 14 nm node.

 I could carry on with talk of performance, but really it's just more of the same: the 4700U is an insane amount of processing power in a tiny and lightweight package.
 The rest of the performance specs reflect this: high speed NVMe SSD (by Intel, ironically), 3200MHz dual-channel RAM (with rather sloppy timings but oh well), Vega 8 graphics — not that I'd game on it but it's leagues better than Intel's integrated graphics on the Surface Go — which means video playback is *smooth*.